About | Guidelines | Random Tables | Character Sheet

 Scrolls

 To create a Scroll, a caster must cast a spell as normal and store the intent and result.
-This only succeeds if the Challenge result is a critical success or success.
-On a failure or critical failure, the Scroll is destroyed in the process, no magical effect is produced, and the caster gains a permanent, undesirable, and interesting quirk related to the spell they attempted to store.
+This only succeeds if the Challenge result is an overwhelming success or success.
+On a failure or overwhelming failure, the Scroll is destroyed in the process, no magical effect is produced, and the caster gains a permanent, undesirable, and interesting quirk related to the spell they attempted to store.

 Scrolls are used without rolling, treating the user as if they had cast the original spell.
 Once used, the Scroll is destroyed.